Ready Player One Movie, based on the 2011 book by Ernest Cline, has been one of those most anticipated book adaptations to come along in a while.

 Where the movie falls apart though, are certain aspects in the “real world” scenes.
 When our story’s hero Wade finally meets Art3Mis in real life, she welcomes him “to the Revolution”, which was something about bringing down the corporation that was a competitor to The Oasis, but it’s quickly forgotten until a mention at the end.

-Wade’s team of real life friends just didn’t have the comroderry, than say, The Goonies, but then maybe that’s just me longing for my own references of youth.
+Wade’s team of real-life friends just didn’t have the comradery, than say, The Goonies, but then maybe that’s just me longing for my own references of youth.
 The main villain Nolan Sorrento just wasn’t much of bad guy.
 I never felt a deadly threat from the guy, even when he did do something deadly, which also didn’t seem to bother Wade that much.

 So what Ready Player One lacked in heart, it made up for a truly enjoyable ride.
 I highly recommend you see it in the theater.
 And fair warning, The Iron Giant will hit you hard in the feels, once again.